-The national government establishes all the conditions for planning and building wind farms, including their location, the measures to protect nature and the necessary permits.
+Central government sets conditions for wind farm construction, including on their location, the measures to protect nature and the necessary permits.
 To this end, the government researches the structure of the site, the seabed, wind speeds and water data.
-This ensures that wind farm developers are provided with all the information they need in advance about how best to build the wind farm.
+This ensures that wind farm developers have all the information they need in advance about how best to build the wind farm.

-The national government allocates the sites on the basis of tenders, in which wind farm developers compete with one another for permits.
-In 2022 and 2023, the wind farms in the Hollandse Kust (zuid) Wind Farm Zone will be the first subsidy-free operational wind farms in the world.
-TenneT has been designated as the offshore grid operator.
-This means that TenneT is responsible for connecting the wind farms to the onshore power grid via the offshore grid.
+Central government allocates sites on the basis of competitive tendering, in which wind farm developers bid for permits.
+The wind farms in the Hollandse Kust (zuid) wind farm zone, which will be taken into commission in 2022 and 2023, will be the first wind farms in the world built without government subsidies.
+The energy generated by offshore wind farms is brought to land via power cables.
+As the designated offshore grid operator, TenneT is responsible for connecting wind farms to the onshore power grid that then takes it to energy consumers.

 Weighing of interests in relation to offshore wind farms

-As a result, determining the eventual location of wind turbines is a very delicate process.
+All this makes determining the eventual location of wind turbines very difficult.
 Relevant factors include affordability and energy yield, as well as the impact on nature and the other interests referred to above, among other things.
-The national government welcomes the opinions and input of stakeholders and other interested parties in the process of wind farm construction.
+Central government welcomes the opinions and input of stakeholders and other interested parties in the wind farm development process.
 The same also applies in respect of the procedures for installing the connections of the offshore grid.
 The precise location of the shore connection, both at sea and on land, is also discussed at length with local parties in workshops or during information evenings.
 In addition, anyone may submit an opinion on the final decisions.

 Public consultation on plans for offshore wind energy

-You are free to contribute your ideas, join in the discussion or participate in co-decision during the various stages of decision making.
-For example, you can give your opinion on the decisions on offshore wind energy via the website of:
+Members of the public can contribute their ideas, join in the discussion or participate in the various stages of decision making on offshore wind energy.